Horsed/horsed.github.io/src/contents/articles/angularjs-learnings-be-careful-using-ngmin/index.md

 ---
-title: Minification vs. Dependency Injection
+title: AngularJS learnings pt.
+5
 author: martin
 date: 2013-11-19
 template: article.jade
+descr: Minification vs. Dependency Injection
 ---
 AngularJS brings Dependency Injection into your app.
 But if you apply minification during your build process, you have to take care of not breaking your DI.